emnlc/yard-ledger/README.md

 -----

-Primariliy built towards my dads landscaping business, but has capability of being used by anyone.
+Primarily built towards my dads landscaping business, but has capability of being used by anyone.

 visit @ [yardledger.web.app](https://yardledger.web.app)